 Gardens are a lot of work.
 If you have a garden, you are surely aware that the work is well worth it.
 Gardens are rewarding, whether they are filled with beautiful plants and flowers for you to look at or produce fruits and vegetables for you to eat.
-Regardless of what you fill your garden with, you may be looking to add some decoration that is also functional to the landscape.
+Choosing plants for your garden may take up a lot of research, planning, and effort, but regardless of what you fill your garden with, you may be looking to add some decoration that is also functional to the landscape.
 It is also possible that you don’t have a yard or room in your yard for a whole garden.
 No matter what your current garden situation is, repurposing pallets into gardenscapes is a great way to upcycle old pallets and add some greenery to your life.
 If you’ve never thought of wooden pallets as decorations, now is the time to consider turning old wood pallets into amazing gardenscapes.
 This trend is popping up everywhere, and there are a ton of cool ideas that you can try out.
 Pallets are cheap, and sometimes free, making this a great project for people on a budget or for people who want to try something new without risking a lot of money.

 Vertical gardening is perfect for people who don’t have a ton of space and pallets are a great way to start a vertical garden.
 Turning the pallet into planters for herbs or flowers is a fairly easy DIY project.
 Begin by stapling (or nailing) landscaping fabric to the back of the pallet and then fill the pallet with soil.
 Once you stand the pallet up, you can plant whatever plants you’d like in the soil.
 Feel free to paint or stain the pallet before you fill it with plants if you want some added color in your garden.
 You can also stand the pallet up and fasten planters, pots, or jars to it.
 Once the containers are in place, fill them with soil and plant flowers or other plants in the containers.
 Both of these designs work well on apartment balconies or patios.